How slot machines are random

 Randomness is shown on PAR sheets.

 When a manufacturer makes a slot, the first thing they do is create a PAR sheet.
 It's a list of the symbols for each reel, and the paytable for the winning combinations.
 From that, anyone with halfway-decent math skills should be able to calculate the payback for a simple slot without bonus rounds.
 (Bonus round math is a bit trickier, but still just as random.)
 It's thus perfectly clear from manufacturer's PAR sheets that the randomness of landing the available symbols, married to the paytable, dictates the payback.
+I have the most comprehensive list of par sheets available anywhere.

 Slot machine simulator returns the proper payback by operating randomly.